 While this study focuses on the latter, the empirical literature on the macroeconomic impacts informs the wider context of housing research.
-Regarding the short-term macroeconomic impacts, particularly for the commercial property sector, Allan et al. (2021) found a significant decline in rents during the first half of 2020 in the Asia-Pacific region, particularly in those regions hit hardest by the pandemic controlling for property heterogeneity.
-Their findings, jointly with a decline in office properties, point towards the hollowing out of inner cities (Batty, 2023).
-Similarly, Allen-Coghlan and McQuinn (2020) find the decline of Irish housing prices generally attributable to the declining mortgage credit market, mainly due to diminishing disposable income and fewer qualifications for mortgages.
-Employing quantile regressions for Turkish property indices, Kartal et al. (2021) find that the pandemic negatively affected property prices overall.
-Mehta et al. (2022) find that in India, not the outbreak but rather the peak of the pandemic correlated strongly with the decline in housing prices.
-For the housing market in China, Qian et al. (2021) analyse transactionlevel data from online real estate agents' advertisements and find that the negative impact of confirmed Covid-19 cases on housing prices persisted over time, suggesting long-term impacts with deepening trends; this might be particularly affected by the harsh lockdowns enacted on a community basis linked to the number of confirmed cases.
-In the same vein, Li and Kao (2022) point to the importance of considering the spatial distribution of pandemic impacts on real estate markets.
+Regarding the short-term macroeconomic impacts, particularly for the commercial property sector, [13] found a significant decline in rents during the first half of 2020 in the Asia-Pacific region, particularly in those regions hit hardest by the pandemic controlling for property heterogeneity.
+These findings, jointly with a decline in office properties, point towards the hollowing out of inner cities [4].
+Similarly, Allen-Coghlan and McQuinn [14] find the decline of Irish housing prices generally attributable to the declining mortgage credit market, mainly due to diminishing disposable income and fewer qualifications for mortgages.
+Employing quantile regressions for Turkish property indices, Kartal et al. [15] find that the pandemic negatively affected property prices overall.
+Mehta et al. [16] find that in India, not the outbreak but rather the peak of the pandemic correlated strongly with the decline in housing prices.
+For the housing market in China, Qian et al. [17] analyse transaction-level data from online real estate agents' advertisements and find that the negative impact of confirmed Covid-19 cases on housing prices persisted over time, suggesting long-term impacts with deepening trends; this might be particularly affected by the harsh lockdowns enacted on a community basis linked to the number of confirmed cases.
+In the same vein, Li and Kao [18] point to the importance of considering the spatial distribution of pandemic impacts on real estate markets.
 Their findings focus on the heterogeneity across counties, stressing that changes in housing prices are heavily localised.
-Interestingly, Hoesli and Malle (2023) analyse the development of housing prices in Europe before and during the pandemic and find a rising price trend for residential properties.
+Interestingly, Hoesli and Malle [19] analyse the development of housing prices in Europe before and during the pandemic and find a rising price trend for residential properties.

 These insights support the argument that macroeconomic trends set the stage for varying localised changes in housing preferences.
 As we conduct a case study for Vienna, our results must be interpreted against the background of the Austrian macroeconomic conditions.
 Here, house prices have started decreasing by the end of 2022.
-This effect is more pronounced for existing buildings; the prices for newly-built houses are still affected by high construction costs.
+This effect is more pronounced for existing buildings; the prices for newly-built houses are still affected by high construction costs [20].

 As households are adapting to novel work and living patterns in the post-pandemic world, preferences and rent premiums are shifting.
 Such shifts can be related both to apartments' characteristics as well as to their respective location.
 The literature is clear on the latter: Several studies conclude that households-as a consequence of the pandemic-decisively move away from density.
-Liu and Su (2021), Gupta et al. (2022), Huang et al. (2023), Kim and Long (2022) and Ramani and Bloom (2021) find that the post-pandemic housing demand is shifting further away from the city centres and into the suburbs.
-As a consequence, there are decreased premiums for accessibility to public transport and connectivity to city centres (Yang et al., 2023, 2022; Rosenthal et al., 2022).
+[2,3,21-23] find that the post-pandemic housing demand is shifting further away from the city centres and into the suburbs.
+As a consequence, there are decreased premiums for accessibility to public transport and connectivity to city centres [8,24,25].
 Such locational issues are closely linked to socio-demographic aspects.
-Kuk et al. (2021) shows that rents in metropolitan areas in the U.S. have developed unevenly during the first months of the pandemic.
+Duca et al. [26] shows that rents in metropolitan areas in the U.S. have developed unevenly during the first months of the pandemic.
 While rents dropped in Black, Latino, and diverse neighbourhoods, they kept increasing in mostly White neighbourhoods.